webdriverio/webdriverio/docs/API.md

 Welcome to the WebdriverIO docs page.
 These pages contain reference materials for all implemented selenium bindings and commands.
 WebdriverIO has all [JSONWire protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) commands implemented and also supports special bindings for [Appium](http://appium.io).

+> __Note:__ These are the docs for the latest version (v5.0.0) of WebdriverIO.
+If you are still using v4 or older please us the legacy docs website [v4.webdriver.io](http://v4.webdriver.io)!

 ## Examples

 Each command documentation usually comes with an example that demonstrates the usage of it using WebdriverIO's testrunner running its commands synchronously.
 If you run WebdriverIO in standalone mode you still can use all commands but need to make sure that the execution order is handled properly by chaining the commands and resolving the promise chain.
 So instead of assigning the value directly to a variable, as the wdio testrunner allows it: